-- No evidence of any needs; no need for action.No evidence of issues in school achievement and/or child/youth is doing well in school. - 1 Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement. - Child/youth is doing adequately in school although some problems with achievement exist. - Need is interfering with functioning.
-Action is required to ensure that the identified need is addressed.
+- No evidence of any needs; no need for action.No evidence of issues in school achievement and/or child/youth is doing well in school. - Identified need that requires monitoring, watchful waiting, or preventive action based on history, suspicion, or disagreement.
+Child (youth is doing adoptately in school although some problems with achievement avia